 - In a large bowl, mix together cream cheese, sour cream and mayo first – the creaminess of the sour cream & mayo will loosen up the cream cheese.
 You can mix this by hand or use a hand mixer.

-- Then add your red chili spices & seasonings to the cream cheese mixture.
+- Then stir in your red chili spices & seasonings to the cream cheese mixture.
 This will ensure it’s all incorporated into the more liquid ingredients.

-- You can garnish with fresh cilantro and another squeeze of lime juice.
+- Garnish with fresh cilantro, diced green onions and another squeeze of lime juice.

 The dip makes about two cups of dip – twice as much as one little tub!
 Store in airtight glass containers and refrigerate up to two weeks.